thin-edge/meta-tedge/docs/build-yocto.md

 > manually `git switch kirkstone` in `meta-openembedded` repository after cloning.
 Some Yocto layers support different
 > Yocto versions on different branches, in which case be sure to select correct branch. `meta-tedge` however supports 2
 > versions, Honister and Kirkstone on the main branch, so there's no need to change the default branch.
+> If you are going to build a Scarthgap release, you don't need to clone the `meta-rust` repository as this version of `meta-tedge` use rust recipes that come with `poky`.

 Resulting in the following directory structure: